MustafaIsmaill/gps_road_estimation/gps_road_estimation/README.md

 **Package Outputs:**

-1. a corresponding or a projected point for each gps point on the path.
+1. a corresponding or a projected point for each gps point on the path published on the topic /gps_projected_points.

 **How to use the package:**